PrestaShop/docs/src/content/1.7/development/Multistore/shop-context/_index.md

 // Get a list of all active shops
 $shopList = $shopContext->getShops(false, true);

-// Is the current context a group of shops ?
+// Is the current context a group of shops?
 $isShopGroupContext = $shopContext->isShopGroupContext();

-// Is the current context a single shop ?
+// Is the current context a single shop?
 $isSingleShopContext = $shopContext->isSingleShopContext();

 // Is "all shops" context
 $isAllShopContext = $shopContext->isAllContext();

 // Get a list of IDs for all shops belonging to the current context (useful is the current context is a group)
 $shopList = $shopContext->getContextListShopID();